ollpu/jekyll-course-theme/README.md

     ```
     # gem "github-pages", group: :jekyll_plugins
     ```
-    If you are using Ruby 3, you might need to add this line to the end o f then `Gemfile` as well:
+    If you are using Ruby 3, you might need to add this line to the end of the `Gemfile` as well:
     ```
     gem "webrick", "~> 1.3"